Introduction to asking for payment

 Research collection agencies

 If a customer still refuses to pay, you may have no other option but to consult a collection agency.
-However, remember that using a collection agency should be your last resort, as it’ll likely ruin your business relationship.
+However, remember that using a collection agency should be your last resort, and through our practical knowledge, collecting payments this way will likely ruin your business relationship.
 Also, note that debt collectors will typically keep a percentage of the money they get back for you.

 What if your backup plan doesn’t work?